What is Website Accessibility?

 Identifying Accessibility Issues

-Our specialized accessibility development team in crawls websites using Siteimprove.com, a website governance and quality assurance service, to identify accessibility issues.
-Key areas of the website are manually scanned with the Wave accessibility browser plugin.
+Our specialized accessibility development team crawls websites using Siteimprove, SortSite, and Axe Dev tools, to identify accessibility issues.
+Key areas of the website are also manually scanned by our accessibility team.

 Our goal is to make all website content accessible with the keyboard alone.
 Many features on our websites require modification to source code at various levels to accomplish this.